VeVarunSharma/VeVarunSharma.github.io/README.md

 - Leadership.
 I am always learning to improve this muscle and how to best delegate to others.
 I've learned how to lean into my servant leadership style to most benefit my team.
 - Conflict management.
 I can feel uncomfortable when conflicts happen.
 What I've learned is that the only thing you can control in life is yourself and not others.
 How you respond (not react) is everything.
 - Boundary setting.
 I'm working to be more efficient and intentional with my time.
-I can take on too much and come at the expense of me or the team.
-This is an improving area however.
+I can take on too much and come at the expense of me or the team (as a manager).
+This is an improving area however and have learned how to lean more on my tech leads or seniors more.

 ### What makes me uncomfortable